-Staying implementation of the August 31, 2011 decision is analogous to staying execution of a judgment after it is rendered.
-The stay of execution does not render the judgment or order void, or "of no force and effect." merely means the judgment creditor cannot enforce it (i.e., implement it) and collect on it by garnishing a judgment debtor's wages, bank accounts, etc. For the same reason, staying implementation of the August 31, 2011 decision does not render the decision of "no force and effect."
-It only means that the persons and entities whom are subject to the jurisdiction of the BIA and DOI cannot make decisions or take actions in accordance with that decision, i.e., put the decision into effect.
+Staying implementation of the August 31, 2011 decision is analogous to staying execution of a judgment after it is The stay of execution does not render the rendered. judgment or order void, or "of no force and effect." Ιt merely means the judgment creditor cannot enforce it (i.e., implement it) and collect on it by garnishing a judgment debtor's wages, bank accounts, etc. For the same reason, staying implementation of the August 31, 2011 decision does not render the decision of "no force and effect."
+It only means that the persons and entities who are subject to the jurisdiction of the BIA and DOI cannot make decisions or take actions in accordance with that decision, i.e., put the decision into effect.
 And since the Commission is not subject to the jurisdiction of the BIA or DOI, it can do nothing to implement that decision in any way.
-Commission does not award tribes federal grants.
+The Commission does not award tribes federal grants.

-D. THE ASI'S AUGUST 31, 2011 DECISION IS ANALOGOUS TO A JUDICIAL DECISION FOR A DECLARATION OF RIGHTS AND INJUNCTIVE RELIEF
+E. THE ASI'S AUGUST 31, 2011 DECISION IS ANALOGOUS TO A JUDICIAL DECISION FOR A DECLARATION OF RIGHTS AND INJUNCTIVE RELIEF

 Significantly, the ASI's August 31, 2011 decision made certain rulings analogous to a declaration of rights and injunctive relief.
 He declared the Tribe's existing Tribal Council to be one the DOI would recognize and that Tribal membership was only five in number.
 Analogous to injunctive relief, he directed the BIA to refrain from attempting to "reorganize" the Tribe against the Tribe's wishes.
-Thus, analogous to a stay of execution of a judgment containing separate declaratory and injunctive relief, the implementing stay language in the ASI's decision only affects the "injunctive relief" portion of that decision.
-It can have no effect on the "declaration" that the Tribe's governing body is currently recognized.
+Thus, analogous to a stay of execution of a

-- THE UNDISPUTED FACTS SHOW THAT THE COMMISSION HAS NO E. LEGAL BASIS TO CONTINUE TO WITHHOLD THE TRIBE'S RSTF PAYMENTS - 1.
+- F. THE UNDISPUTED FACTS SHOW THAT THE COMMISSION HAS NO LEGAL BASIS TO CONTINUE TO WITHHOLD THE TRIBE'S RSTF PAYMENTS - 1.
 The undisputed facts show that the Tribe is entitled to receive the subject RSTF money now.